kuhumcst/korp-setups/repository.clarin.dk/README.md

 ```

 ### Data volumes
-The mutable parts of `repository.clarin.dk` are isolated in named Docker volumes.
-They are defined in the `docker-compose.yml` file and comprise the
+The mutable parts of `repository.clarin.dk` are isolated in Docker data volumes.
+They are defined in the `docker-compose.yml` file and comprise:

-* Postgres data directory
+* `/usr/local/pgsql/data` - Postgres data directory.
-* Postgres logs
+* `/var/log/postgresql` - Postgres logs.
-* Tomcat logs
+* `/opt/tomcat/logs` - Tomcat logs.
-* ... & more to come!
+* `/var/log/apache2` - Apache logs.
+* `/opt/certs` - SSL certificate files (used by Apache).

 The volumes are mounted to paths inside the running Docker container and persist across restarts of the container.
 The container itself should be considered effectively immutable and **any** data that is not contained by the volumes listed above considered completely temporary.